zenners/Zela-game/README.md

 ![](./screenshots/link.png)

-The hero has a few useful variables that will be used for animation
+The hero has a few useful variables that will be used for movement and animation.

 ```
 function Hero(name, x, y, grid, direction,counter) {